chuck-sylvester/cps-handbook/book/src/06_jlv/jlv_dev_setup.md

 As outlined in *JLV Confluence Developer Handbook - Install and Run JLV 3.0*
 By David King

-Updated to reflect MacBook Pro setup
+Updated to reflect MacBook Pro setup, though I tend to switch back and forth between Mac and Windows.

 ## Pre-requisites
  - All of the following software needs to be downloaded and installed